Everything Game of Thrones has taught us about incest

 It is a tradition that reappeared in last night’s episode of House of the Dragon.
 King Viserys (an ancestor of the aforementioned Viserys) is offered the hand of Lady Laena Velaryon shortly after the death of his first wife.
 Laena is not only 12, but Viserys’ first cousin once removed.
 (What this term means here is that Viserys’ grandparents are Laena’s great-grandparents; Laena’s mother is Viserys’ cousin.
 Viserys and Laena are cousins at one generational remove.)

-Viserys thinks better of marrying the 12-year-old (so far, so woke), choosing instead Allicent Hightower, the apparently teenage best friend of his 15-year-old daughter (ho hum).
-Allicent, one presumes, is not-so-distantly related to Viserys, but, for once, a Targaryen takes the least incestuous of two options.
+Viserys thinks better of marrying the 12-year-old (so far, so woke), choosing instead Alicent Hightower, the apparently teenage best friend of his 15-year-old daughter (ho hum).
+Alicent, one presumes, is not-so-distantly related to Viserys, but, for once, a Targaryen takes the least incestuous of two options.

 Overall, though, the family Targaryen knows to keep it in the family – even more so than real-world royal families.
 As the geneticist Razib Khan points out, “Daenerys Targaryen’s inbreeding coefficient is 0.375.
-Charles II, the last Spanish habsburg, who was impotent, drooled, mentally [disabled] and could barely walk, had a coefficient of 0.254.”
+Charles II, the last Spanish Habsburg, who was impotent ... mentally disabled and could barely walk, had a coefficient of 0.254.”

 What is an inbreeding coefficient?
 Does marrying your cousin qualify as incest?
 And what, fundamentally, is the problem with incest?
 David Balding, honorary professor of genetics, evolution and environment at University College London, is on hand to explain.